grycap/HPCmeetsDocker/README.md

 # Using with MCC

+[MCC](https://github.com/grycap/mcc) is a tool that automates the process of creating virtual clusters whose nodes are containers.
+At this point, it is based on LXD.
+In order to test _HPCmeetsDocker_, we suggest to create a virtual cluster with _MCC_ prior to use it in production.
+Let's proceed.

-I create a profile for mcc and I make it privileged for my purposes
+In first place, we create a profile for mcc and I make it privileged for my purposes

 ```bash
 lxc profile create HPCmD